 Rule: Art.
-59. A fallen player is one who is in a position where he is no longer able to move his wheelchair as a result of a fall.
+59. A fallen player is one who is in a position where he is no longer able to move his wheelchair because of a fall.
 As a fallen player may not return to play by his own effort, play must be stopped at the first possible opportunity.
 The referee will stop the play as follows:

-- a) If the offensive team is not in a scoring position, the referee shall stop play immediately. - b) If the fallen player is in danger or is injured, the referee shall stop play immediately. - c) If the fallen player is in a position that interferes with the play, the referee shall stop play immediately. - d) If the offensive team is in a scoring position, there is no danger or injury, and the fallen player is not in a position that interferes with the play, referee shall stop the play as soon as the current scoring opportunity has ended. - 7.59.1 B2 makes contact with A2 at mid court.
-A2 falls out of the chair and appears to be uninjured.
-A1 negates the opportunity to score and the referee whistles the play dead.
-Is this correct?
+- a) If the offensive team is not in a scoring position, the referee shall stop play immediately. - b) If the fallen player is in danger or is injured, the referee shall stop play immediately. - c) If the fallen player is in a position that interferes with the play, the referee shall stop play immediately. - d) If the offensive team is in a scoring position, there is no danger or injury, and the fallen player is not in a position that interferes with the play, referee shall stop the play as soon as the current scoring opportunity has ended.